stephanie-w/brainscribble/content/statinf2.md

 A reasonable strategy would be : do not reject the null hypothesis, ie. "primary school children have mean height of 151 cm", if there is more than x% chance of getting a random sample of 100 children with a sample mean 150, with x enough hight (more than 5% usually).

-The 5% is considered as the region of rejection, if the z score is outside the region of rejection (determined by $alpha$), we fail to reject $H_0$.

-The p-value is the probability under the null hypothesis of obtaining evidence as or more extreme than your z-score or test statistic (obtained from your observed data) in the direction of the alternative hypothesis.
+The probability under the null hypothesis of obtaining evidence as or more extreme than your z-score or test statistic (obtained from your observed data) in the direction of the alternative hypothesis is the p-value.
-So if the p-value (probability of seeing your test statistic) is small, then one of two things happens.
-EITHER $H_0$ is true and you have observed a rare event (in this unusual test statistic) OR $H_0$ is false.

-The p-value is as an attained significance level, ie. the smallest value of alpha at which you will reject the null hypothesis.

 ## P-value